-In days of old, deep in the dark woods, Druidess Seren discovers a wolf shapeshifting into the bare, muscular Celtic God, Gwydion.
-Seren's mind turns from the Samhain feast to wicked thoughts of Gwydion’s gorgeous body Is the love Gwydion and Seren share strong enough to overcome barriers between an immortal god and a mortal woman?
-Or will a warning of danger from beyond the grave destroy the sensual magic brewing between the wolf and the druidess?
+In days of old, deep in the dark woods, Druidess Seren discovers a wolf shapeshifting into the bare, muscular body of God Gwydion.
+Her wicked thoughts turn from the Samhain feast to feasting on Gwydion’s yummy goodies.
+Can their new found love survive the ultimate long-distance relationship of a god in the otherworld and a woman on earth?
+Is the love Seren and Gwydion share strong enough to overcome the social barrier between an immortal god and a mortal woman?
+Will the warning of danger from beyond the grave destroy the sensual magic brewing between the wolf and the druidess?

 They came to a stop at the top of the hill, standing before the roaring bonfire.
 As the onlookers gathered around, Gwydion slipped off the druid robe and yanked the blue tunic over his head then let them both fall to the ground.
 He blazed like the fire he stood before and his heart pounded.
 Sliding his long fingers to the gold clasp at his belt, he unfastened it, then climbed out of his braies and kicked them to the side.
 The crowd cheered, but he had no cares for what they thought, he saw nothing but the woman before him.
 Scrying her in the sacred salmon pond, he’d watched her from afar, and now he would have what he long desired.
 Seren.
 With his eyes locked on her, he waited for her to disrobe and bare her body to him.